Landscape Focus Stacking is Easy to Do

 Begin with a good tripod.
 I bought a fairly expensive carbon Manfrotto in 2014 for about $350.00, and I’ve had no regrets.
 It works like new after countless uses.
 The carbon is relatively lightweight, and although it still manages to weigh about three pounds, it’s no beast to haul.

 I prefer, however, to set my ISO at the base native 64.
 The sensor is really good at compensating for ISO as high as 6400, but since I have the option of very low ISO, I take the advantage of that option whenever I can.
+You don’t have to be technical enough to understand camera sensors in all their detail to want to take advantage of the lowest base native ISO setting a camera offers.

 To stack manually, make sure to select manual focus both on the camera and on the lens.
 This is critical.
 You don’t want absent-mindedness to throw you for a loop.
 That’s because having one or the other setting on automatic might damage both lens and camera.

 Begin by manually focusing the lens at the nearest foreground.
 Do this gingerly.
-You want the lens to take the same picture but different focal range.
+You want the lens to take the same picture but at different focal ranges.
 Don’t change any settings.
 Just work your way—through anywhere between three and six images—from foreground to the greatest distance, getting the full range in complete focus.

 Low-light, late in the day, but without the golden quality of a little later.
 High contrast works beautifully in this focus-stacked image that took advantage of bleached rocks formerly on the bottom of the reservoir some 23 feet down.